Reggio Calabria Airport: Ground transport

 The Reggio Calabria Airport is approximately 5 km south of Reggio's historic city centre.
 It is accessible by car or public transport.
 The airport is reachable in 7 minutes by regional trains from Reggio Calabria Centrale or Melito di Porto Salvo.
-Even the airport railway station has faced criticism by the local community, due to its 2 km distance from the terminal and the low number of passengers which use it.
+The airport has a dedicated railway station which has faced criticism by the local community, due to its location (2 km away from the terminal, on the wrong side of the runways) and the resulting low number of passengers which use it.
 Otherwise, the airport is reachable by bus routes 27 and 27/ from the University and San Brunello and by the Port-Airport direct route, all of which are operated by ATAM and with nearby towns and ports by various provincial bus operators.

 There was also a projected pier to allow the docking of the ferries from Messina, allowing the residents of the Sicilian city to use the Reggio Calabria Airport instead of driving 100 km south to Catania Airport.
 This pier was built, but the prevailing winds did not allow the ferries to dock.
 This issue, together with low passenger numbers have caused the pier to be abandoned and used by fishermen, becoming a symbol of waste of public money.